-Dose-specific effects of tumor necrosis factor alpha on osteogenic differentiation of mesenchymal stem cells.
+Dose-specific effects of tumor necrosis factor alpha on osteogenic differentiation of mesenchymal stem cells

 To investigate tumor necrosis factor alpha (TNF-α)-induced changes in osteogenic differentiation from mesenchymal stem cells (MSCs).

 Blockade of nuclear factor-κB (NF-κB) was achieved in ST2 murine MSCs via overexpression of the NF-κB inhibitor, IκBα.
 Osteogenic differentiation was induced in IκBα-overexpressing ST2 cells and normal ST2 cells when these cells were treated with TNF-α at various concentrations.
 Expression levels of bone marker genes were determined using real time RT-PCR and ALP activity assay.
 In vitro mineralization was performed to determine long-term exposure to TNF-α on mineral nodule formation.
 MTT assay was used to determine the changes in cell proliferation/survival.

 Levels of Runx2, Osx, OC and ALP were up-regulated in cell cultures treated with TNF-α at lower concentrations, while down-regulated in cell cultures treated with TNF-α at higher concentrations.
 Blockade of NF-κB signaling reversed the inhibitory effect observed in cell cultures treated with TNF-α at higher concentrations, but showed no effect on cell cultures treated with TNF-α at lower concentrations.
 In contrast, long-term treatment of TNF-α at all concentrations induced inhibitory effects on in vitro mineral nodule formation.
 MTT assay showed that TNF-α inhibits proliferation/survival of mesenchymal stem cells when the NF-κB signaling pathway is blocked.